JARVIS-WORK/news-letter/README.md

 Every day I learn something new.
  I share it with you.
-No ads.
+----No ads.
 No signup.
 No noise.
-Just real learnings, daily.
+Just real learnings, daily. ---

 All issues:
 -> curl https://jarvis-work.github.io/news-letter/issue-1.txt